Harukine/Software-Architecture-CSharp10-Dotnet6/ch07/README.md

 - When using `ExecuteSqlRawAsync()`, you can pass parameters to the SQL command using placeholders in the SQL string and providing the corresponding parameter values as arguments.
 - For SQL commands that return collections of entities, use the FromSqlRaw() method, specifying the SQL string and any parameters.
 - To maintain separation of concerns and avoid dependencies on a specific database, it is recommended to encapsulate SQL commands within public methods in your DbContext subclasses and store SQL strings in resource files.

+## Handling transactions
+- To handle transactions in Entity Framework Core, you can use the BeginTransaction() method to start a transaction for a DbContext instance.
+All changes made to the DbContext within the transaction are passed together when SaveChangesAsync() is called.
+- To explicitly handle transactions, you can use a using block with a transaction object obtained from BeginTransaction().
+Inside the using block, you can perform queries and updates, and if everything is successful, you can commit the transaction using the Commit() method.
+If there's an error or exception, you can roll back the transaction using the Rollback() method to undo any changes made within the transaction.
+- This approach ensures that all operations within the using block are included in the same transaction, providing better control over data consistency and integrity.